At least 2 dead, 21 missing in landslides in Indonesia’s Java island

 “As of Friday morning, the joint team has rescued 23 people alive.
 Two people were found deceased, and 21 others are still being searched for,” Abdul Muhari, spokesman of the National Disaster Management Agency, said in a statement.

-A search and rescue operation was underway to look for the missing victims, Muhari said.
+A search and rescue operation was under way to look for the missing victims, Muhari said.

-He added that unstable terrain had hindered rescue efforts and that heavy equipment had been deployed to assist the operation.
+He added that unstable terrain had hindered rescue efforts, and heavy equipment had been deployed to assist the operation.

 Footage released by the National Search and Rescue Agency showed rescuers searching for victims buried under the rubble of the houses.

-Rescuers are using that heavy equipment, extraction tools and manual tools to reach difficult areas.
+Rescuers are using heavy equipment, extraction tools and manual tools to reach difficult areas.

 An extreme weather warning was issued earlier this week by the Meteorology, Climatology, and Geophysics Agency.